The night belonged to the hunter.

 Tonight was the infamous lunar eclipse with planets moving to form their ‘once in a thousand years’ formation.

 “So?
-Where are the collections you were going to show me?” she didn’t beat around the bush.
-Time was the constraint and it didn’t stop for anyone.
+Where are the collections that you were going to show me?”
+Nagarika didn’t beat around the bush.
+Time was of the constraint here.
+It didn’t stop for anyone.

 “My, aren’t we impatient!
 What’s the hurry?
-You will get to see them in good time.” he looked at her leeringly.
+You’ll get to see them in good time.”
+He leered at her.